-- the size and nature of the patient population; - the severity of the disease under investigation; - the patient eligibility criteria defined in the protocol; - the size of the patient population required for analysis of the trial's primary endpoints; - the nature of the trial protocol; - the existing body of safety and efficacy data with respect to the product candidate; - the number of clinical sites and the proximity of patients to clinical sites; - our ability to recruit clinical trial investigators with the appropriate competencies and experience; - clinicians' and patients' perceptions as to the potential advantages of the product candidate being studied in relation to other available therapies, including any new drugs that may be approved for the indications we are investigating; - · competing clinical trials being conducted by other companies or institutions; - the COVID-19 pandemic; - our ability to maintain patient consents; and - the risk that patients enrolled in clinical trials will drop out of the trials before completion.
+- the size and nature of the patient population; - the severity of the disease under investigation; - the patient eligibility criteria defined in the protocol; - the size of the patient population required for analysis of the trial's primary endpoints; - the nature of the trial protocol; - the existing body of safety and efficacy data with respect to the product candidate; - the number of clinical sites and the proximity of patients to clinical sites; - our ability to recruit clinical trial investigators with the appropriate competencies and experience; - clinicians' and patients' perceptions as to the potential advantages of the product candidate being studied in relation to other available therapies, including any new drugs that may be approved for the indications we are investigating; - competing clinical trials being conducted by other companies or institutions; - the COVID-19 pandemic; - our ability to maintain patient consents; and - the risk that patients enrolled in clinical trials will drop out of the trials before completion.

-For example, we are currently conducting our Phase 2 ACCURACY trial of AL101 in a subset of R/M ACC patients with Notch-activating mutations and intend to conduct a Phase 2 clinical trial of AL101 in a subset of R/M TNBC patients with Notch-activating mutations in the second half of 2020 and a Phase 2 trial of AL101 in R/R T-ALL patients in the second half of 2020, subject to the impact of COVID-19 on our business.
+For example, we are currently conducting our Phase 2 ACCURACY trial of AL101 in a subset of R/M ACC patients with Notchactivating mutations and in a subset of R/M TNBC patients with Notch-activating mutations and intend to conduct a Phase 2 trial of AL101 in R/R T-ALL patients in 2022, subject to the impact of COVID-19 on our business.
 We cannot be sure that we will be able to identify a sufficient number of patients with this genotype in a timely manner to initiate the R/M TNBC and R/R T-ALL Phase 2 trials at their respective target dates, or in sufficient numbers to complete these trials or our Phase 2 ACCURACY trial.
 Furthermore, any negative results we may report in clinical trials of any product candidate may make it difficult or impossible to recruit and retain patients in other clinical trials of that same product candidate.
 Delays or failures in planned patient enrollment or retention may result in increased costs or program delays, which could have a harmful effect on our strategy to rapidly advance the clinical development of our product candidates or could render further development impossible.